tubbies/tensor_study/README.md

 Tensor("Const:0", shape=(), dtype=float32) Tensor("Const_1:0", shape=(), dtype=float32) Tensor("node3:0", shape=(), dtype=float32)
 ```

-_3.0, 4.0, 5.0_ is not shown because computational graph is not evaluated using session.

 To evaluate Tensorflow runtime, We have to define and evaluation graph using **session**.

 ```python